queryluke/masseffect-5e/static/data/rules/02-02-choose-a-race.md

 ---

 Every character belongs to a race, one of the many intelligent humanoid species in the Mass Effect Universe.
-The most common player character races are asari, humans, krogan, salarians, and turains.
+The most common player character races are asari, humans, krogan, salarians, and turians.
 Some races also have subraces, such as pure-blood asari or tank-bred krogan.
 The [Races](/phb/races) section provides more information about these races.

 The race you choose contributes to your character’s identity in an important way, by establishing a general appearance